 Gideon is told to deal with idolatry because the Israelites had lost sight of God and reduced Him to one amongst many.
 Yet in the strength of their own thinking they became weak, and damaged the very lives they thought they were strengthening.
 No wonder God told Gideon to tear down the altar of Baal.
 Gideon went and did this during the night because he was too scared to do it during the day.
 Yet God did not have a go at Gideon for this – God held on to Gideon and continued to instruct and encourage him.
 Are we willing to hold on to others when they struggle, or do we give up and walk away?

 God also told Gideon that he would destroy the enemy which was a big step forward for Gideon.
 Gideon was not certain about this and yet God did not squash Gideon.
 Instead God held onto a struggling man and helped Gideon to trust Him.
-Read Judges 6:36-40 and recognise how God encourages this man.
-Perhaps we need to think more about how we encourage others around us.
+Read Judges 6:36-40 and recognise afresh how God encourages this man and then think about how God wants us to encourage those around us.

 Next, in Judges 7 we read of how God reduced Gideon’s army of 32,000 men down to 300.
 Now I don’t know about you, but if I was in Gideon’s position and called to fight a powerful enemy I think I’d probably have been like him and sought to get as large an army together as possible.
 What we need to be doing is focusing on the Lord and trusting that He will bring about what He says in His strength.
 Ask God to help you trust Him.

-“Trust in the Lord with all your heart and lean not on your own understanding; in all your ways acknowledge him, and he will make your paths straight.
+“Trust in the Lord with all your heart and lean not on your own understanding; in all your ways acknowledge him, and he will make your paths straight.”
+Proverbs 3:5-6

 It is hardly surprising that Gideon wanted to feel as comfortable as possible in the forthcoming confrontation, yet God knew that Gideon and Israel were relying on themselves and that this would get them nowhere very fast.
 This is why God reduces Gideon’s army down to just 300 men.
 God is encouraging Gideon to let go of what he had become (someone relying on a large army) and walk in the strength and power of the only One who really knows how to take a victory.